antcho92/cf-201-calculator/README.txt

 - Fix user input bugs

 7/5
--Need to fix AC and DEL buttons functionality
--Still needs memory
+-Fixed AC and DEL functionality but not sure why I need to return a function when doing a callback function -Still needs memory